ba01ei/SimpleAutoLayout/README.md

 # Intro

-Like everyone said: no one likes Interface Builder.
-Doing Auto Layout programmatically is hard on its own.
+Many people don't like Interface Builder, but doing Auto Layout programmatically is hard on its own.

-Previously people made things like Masonry, Snapkit, Stevia, etc. They are all great.
-SimpleAutoLayout is similar, but comes with a different flavor: it does less magic and tries to stay closer to the original Auto Layout APIs.
+Previously people made Auto Layout wrapper/simplifiers like Masonry, Snapkit, Stevia, etc. They are all great.
+SimpleAutoLayout has the same goal, but comes with a different flavor: it does less magic and stays closer to the original Auto Layout APIs.
+Yet it still makes Auto Layout super simple.

 It's not a DSL or a radical new way to think about layouts.
-It's just a set of chainable functions that makes using Auto Layout really simple.
+It's just a set of chainable light-weight helper functions that makes using Auto Layout really simple.
 So it is easy to debug, and it is extremely flexible (e.g. adding any constraint, editing or removing constraints, animating a change).

 ## Update of of November 2018

 SimpleAutoLayout also supports RTL (Right to Left language) and SafeAreaLayoutGuide now.
-Check API documentation for details.

 # How to use